-An Introduction which gives the basics during 5 seminars run over 5 consecutive weeks either one to one or in groups of up to 6 (working best when the same group of 6 do all 5 seminars together so people get to know and support each other).
-Everything said or done within the group is strictly confidential.
-There is a short workbook for each seminar completed during the session and a little bit of homework to do between each seminar to apply insights gained or new things learned in each session.
+An Introduction which gives the basics during 5 one hour modules run over 5 consecutive weeks.
+There is a short workbook for each module completed in the session and a little bit of homework to do between each module to apply insights gained or new things learned:

-The five seminars of the Introduction have the following titles:
+The five modules of the Introduction have the following titles:

-Seminar 4: Improving Body Esteem (“lookist” culture and how it leads to over-valuing of appearance).
+Module 4: Body Esteem (how the “lookist” culture in which we live leads to over-valuing of appearance).

-If you have not already spoken to your GP about your eating then I would counsel you to do so please.
+If you’ve not already spoken to your GP about your eating then I’d counsel (no pun intended !) you to do so please.
 A voracious appetite can be a symptom of anything from pregnancy to diabetes to an overactive thyroid.
-In my view you must rule out any physiological causes for eating which you feel has become excessive compared to eating you consider to be normal.
+In my view you must rule out any physiological causes for eating which you feel has become excessive compared to what you consider normal.

-Having established that there is no such cause, and so as to avoid paying for the Intro only to come along and discover your eating is not emotion driven, I suggest we meet so you can tell me about your eating.
+Having established that there is no such cause, and so as to avoid paying for the Intro only to come along and discover your eating is not emotion driven, I suggest we set up a 50 minute (non-chargeable) “Chemistry Test” session so you can tell me about what is bothering you about your eating.

 You and I can establish if UYE is likely to help and then, as said earlier, we can go from there, thank you.